dev-lamichhane/dotfiles/grading_system.md

 2. Strongly Yes: pass 13 or 14 test cases

 ## 2. Explaining Questions to candidates
 I have noticed that when i explain the question to candidates, I am almost solving the problem for them.
-If Gabe or Scale could clarify how much explanation we can provide the candidates, that would be great.

-For example, is it okay to explain what an acceptable pair is in the counting pairs problem or to explain what is being asked from the football scores problem ?
-Because we do that, we significantly help the candidates especially if their english comprehension isn't very strong.

-## 3. Communications
-Being able to articulate your process, logic, ideas etc. is a part of being a good programmer.
-While we cant expect everyone to be fluent in English or above-average articulate, we should definitely be a little more stringent while judging a candidate's communication skills.
-I think a good rule of thumb would be: if you think you can work with the candidate in a professional setting, you should pass them.
-This is definitely not a hard and fast rule but lose guidelines.
-It's up to your discretion.
+I haven't gotten a clear answer from Gabe on this one so we will have to use our discretion on this one.

+This mostly applies to the counting pairs problem: if we explain to them how (1,1), (1,2) and (2,2) are the only possible pairs from the array [1,1,1,2], they wont have to do any thinking.
+Since they have 30 minutes and the actual coding time is less than 5 minutes once they understand the problem, I think we should not explain it all the way.
+Again, use your judgement on this one.
+If a good coder is stuck on this problem, it might be a good idea to nudge them in the right direction by explaining the problem a little more, but let's not break down the problem right off the bat.

-## 4. Alternative Questions
+## 3. Alternative Questions
 If you have suspicion that a candidate had access to the questions/solutions before the test or cheating in some manner, please have them solve alternative problems from leetcode.
 Asking the candidate to solve the same problem in a different language (if the candidate claims to know other languages) could also be way to a way to go.
 We will provide links to alternative questions on the canvas section of interview team group on slack.
 Some tell-tale signs of candidates having access to problems/solutions before the test:
 1. Solving problem without having to think / taking very little time
 2. Writing code without making any mistakes / not having to think about it.
 3. Running the tests before running the code to see if it works.

+## 4. Identity
+We are seeing more and more people applying for this job multiple times and with fake/partial names.
+In the next lot of emails to be sent, we've added language that they will be required to login with github and that might deter some, but for now I am proposing the following:
+1. Ask the candidate to state their FULL LEGAL NAME once we start recording
+2. If the name is different from the one in the sheet, update the name and mention in the note that you've updated their name